benjaminplee/whoppex/README.md

 ### In Whoppex

+- Move last pieces of interfacing work to commander from agent supervisor
 - Change pause impl to not sleep but delay send of next msg to actor to allow for kill or other cmd during pause/delay
 - Mechanism to report (e.g. publish to mqtt, log, etc) status of agents (e.g. # alive, state of test, etc) and configurable intervals
 - Mechanism to generate basic reports of success or data over time (this may be out of scope)